 Patrick Dupre Quigley (b.
 1977), conductor, is a native of New Orleans, Louisiana.
-He has led The Cleveland Orchestra in Mozart’s Requiem, the San Francisco Symphony in Ligeti and Berio, and the Philharmonia Baroque Orchestra in a program of Bach cantatas.
-Recent and upcoming projects include a return to Chicago’s Music of the Baroque in music from Rameau’s Castor et Pollux; Handel’s Messiah in debuts with the National Arts Centre Orchestra and Kansas City Symphony; and Handel's chamber opera Acis and Galatea with his indie-classical ensemble, Seraphic Fire.
+He has led The Cleveland Orchestra in Mozart’s Requiem, the San Francisco Symphony in Handel, Bach, Ligeti and Berio, and the Philharmonia Baroque Orchestra in Bach and Purcell.
+Recent and upcoming projects include a return to Chicago’s Music of the Baroque in Bach and music from Rameau’s Castor et Pollux; Handel’s Messiah in debuts with the National Arts Centre Orchestra and Kansas City Symphony; and Handel's chamber opera Acis and Galatea with his indie-classical ensemble, Seraphic Fire.

 Patrick has long championed rising vocal and instrumental concert artists, collaborating with Matt Albert, Dashon Burton, Anthony Roth Costanzo, Christian Van Horn, Bryan Hymel, Reginald Mobley, Kathryn Mueller, Margot Rood, the Spektral Quartet, Lauren Snouffer, Zachary Wilder, and Tamara Wilson.
 He has commissioned and/or premiered works by composers Christopher Theofanidis, Nico Muhly, Alvaro Bermudez, Ileana Perez Velasquez, Susan Labarr, Sidney Guillaume, Shawn Crouch, James Kallembach, among others.